tuqqu/oxide-lang/README.md

 ## Comments

-Classic comments that exist in most other languages.
+Classic comments that exist in most other C-like languages.
 ```rust
 // inline comments